miditoolbox/1.1/about.md

 ## About MIDI toolbox

 ## History

 The current version of the MIDI Toolbox is 1.1.
-The previous version was released 23rd Jan 2006.
-Originally it was released in 18.5.2004.
+The previous version (1.01) was released 23rd Jan 2006.
+Originally the MIDI toolbox was released 18.5.2004.

-## Reference
-Eerola, T. & Toiviainen, P. (2004).
-MIDI Toolbox: MATLAB Tools for Music Research.
-University of Jyväskylä: Kopijyvä, Jyväskylä, Finland.
-Available at https://github.com/miditoolbox/

-## This release
-Toiviainen, P., & Eerola, T. (2016).
-MIDI Toolbox 1.1.
-URL: https://github.com/miditoolbox/

 ## Update